Hosseinem/seqan3/doc/tutorial/alphabet/index.md

    that a nucleobase was recorded incorrectly.
 The characters are most commonly found in FASTQ files.
    See \ref alphabet_quality for details.
 2. **RNA structure alphabets**.
 They describe RNA nucleobases as unpaired or up-/downstream paired and can be found in annotated RNA sequence and alignment files (e.g. Stockholm format).
-Currently we provide the [Dot Bracket](\ref seqan3::dot_bracket3) and [WUSS](\ref seqan3::wuss) formats.
+Currently, we provide the [Dot Bracket](\ref seqan3::dot_bracket3) and [WUSS](\ref seqan3::wuss) formats.
 3. **Protein structure alphabet**.
 The [DSSP](\ref seqan3::dssp9) format represents secondary structure elements like alpha helices and turns.